Lake's publicist told PopEater that the fire, which began Saturday at approximately 7:25 a.m., "was very scary, but she and the boys are fine."

 And no, getting the insurance isn't expensive.
 What you spend on eating out in one month, or spend on clothing purchases in a month, amounts to about what you'd spend on renter's insurance.

-, but even a fewer percentage of young adults do.
+See photos of apartments and homes for rent in your area on RentedSpaces About 43 percent of American tenants purchase insurance, according to the Insurance Research Council, but even a fewer percentage of young adults do.
 A 2009 survey commissioned by Allstate Insurance reveals that nearly two-thirds (63 percent) of college-aged respondents had no insurance protection and 64 percent said it wasn't likely that they would purchase renter's insurance anytime soon.
 That's despite the fact that almost half (48 percent) reported having belongings worth more than $10,000 and 87 percent reported that they could only afford to replace, at best, some of their things.

 Almost one-third of respondents (29 percent) reported spending $100 to $250 on clothes during any given month, and that amount is roughly what insurance costs for an entire year.